 Veg e Veg

 Serving up healthy, nourishing vegetarian food all day long, hip eaterie Veg e Veg is without a doubt one of the best vegetarian restaurants in Florence.
-Far from simply seeing food as fuel, Veg e Veg embraces a holistic approach to dining, with careful consideration of portion balance, ethical ingredients, and above all, out-of-this-world flavours.
+Far from simply seeing food as fuel, Veg e Veg embraces a holistic approach to dining, with careful consideration of portion balance, ethical ingredients, and above all, out-of-this-world flavors.

 While you won’t be short of choice at Veg e Veg, we recommend getting your teeth into one of their burgers.
 The trifecta burger menu boasts the Veneto, the Campano, and the Siciliano, each chock-a-block with soul-nourishing fillings.
 Vegetarians, listen close: no longer are you doomed to pick the only (and typically mediocre) veggie burger on the menu—au contraire, you’ll be spoiled for choice.